alinangnaiba/sponsorship-license-list-data-updater/README.md

-# Visa Sponsorship Scout Background Job
+# Data updater Background Job

 This background job application is designed to automatically fetch, process, and store UK visa sponsorship data from the UK government website.